-Once they exited the corridor the ended up in a large room in the shape of a dome.
-There were many people walking around, and the first thing Q noticed is that they were all female.
+Once they exited the corridor, they ended up in a large room in the shape of a dome.
+There were many people walking around and the first thing Q noticed is that they were all female.
 These girls were doing various activities ranging from eating sweets, to exchanging gossip.
 In one part of the room Q even noticed a few girls sparring against each other, exchanging blows with both fists and magic.
-The second thing she noticed, was the smell.
+The second thing she noticed was the smell.

 “Gah!
 This smell, whyyy…” Q collapsed onto her knees while covering her nose.
 It was as if she had crossed a barrier, as the moment she took a step into the room her nose was assaulted by multiple strong scents.

 “Huh?
-Ah, pfff-ahahaha!”
+Pfft-hahaha!”
 Kukis burst in a fit of laughter.
 “I forgot you weren’t used to this kind of stuff.
-Perfume is pretty incredible right?”
+Perfume is incredible right?”